akmalfaditya/Bootcamp/Practice/Framework Fundamentals/Utility Classes/README.md

 # Utility Classes 🛠️

-## 🎯 Learning Objectives
+## Learning Objectives

-By mastering this project, you will:
+By learning this project, you will:
 - **Master Console Operations**: Handle input/output, formatting, colors, and cursor positioning
 - **Access Environment Information**: Retrieve system details, environment variables, and runtime data
 - **Manage External Processes**: Launch, monitor, and communicate with other applications